SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To install/replace firmware on a device

 1. In the **Firmware** tab, click **Install firmware** (or **Replace firmware** if there is already firmware installed on the device).
-2. Select a firmware and the desired version from the list, which contains all firmware available for the particular device type in the firmware repository.
+2. Select a firmware and the desired version from the list, which contains all firmware available for the particular device type (or the ones that have no device type) in the firmware repository.
 3. Click **Install**.

 ![Install firmware](/images/users-guide/DeviceManagement/devmgmt-firmware-install.png)